Gaussian process policy iteration with additive Schwarz acceleration for forward and inverse HJB and mean field game problems: Derivation Details for the GPPI Method

 Hence, we can formulate \eqref{OptGPProb_CptV} as a finite-dimensional optimization problem

-We observe that \eqref{OptGPProb_rhoV} is a linearly constrained quadratic minimization problem and thus admits a unique, explicit solution, which can be obtained via the method of Lagrange multipliers.
-Alternatively, the problem can be simplified by eliminating variables.
-Specifically, the variables \(\rho_i^{(3)}\) and \(\rho_M^{(1)}\) in \eqref{OptGPProb_rhoV} can be expressed explicitly in terms of the remaining variables using the constraint equations.
-Substituting these expressions into the objective function reduces the problem to a quadratic minimization over the remaining variables.
-For brevity, we omit the detailed derivation.
+{The problem in \eqref{OptGPProb_rhoV} is a convex quadratic optimization problem with linear equality constraints.
+If the feasible set is nonempty and the objective is strictly convex on it, the minimizer exists and is unique.
+The Lagrange multiplier method then reduces the computation to solving a linear system.}

 \textbf{Step 2}.
-In this step, we solve the HJB equation.
+In this step, we deal with the HJB equation.
 Within the GP framework, we approximate the value function \(u\), the spatial cost \(V\), and the constant \(\lambda\), leading to the following optimization problem: